Retrodad0001/EasyDbMigrator/README.md

 ## What we want to accomplish ?

-1. Make it easy to integrate SQL migrations in your local integration tests (written in .NET)
+1. Make it easy to integrate Microsoft SQL migrations in your local integration testsuite
+2. Make it easy to integrate Postgre SQL migrations in your local integration testsuite
+3. Make it easy to integrate Microsoft SQL migrations in your CI/CD flows
-2. Make it easy to integrate SQL migrations in your CI/CD flows (runner)
+4. Make it easy to integrate Postgre SQL migrations in your CI/CD flows
+5. Make it easy to perform manual Microsoft SQL migrations
-3. Make it easy to perform manual SQL migration
+6. Make it easy to perform manual Postgre SQL migrations
-4. Provide examples and stimulate discussions about writing integration tests in code (so please send me feedback or start a good discussion)
+7. Provide examples and stimulate discussions about writing integration tests in code (so please send me feedback or start a good discussion)

 ## Get started with EasyDBMigrator :